 - 1. In the project IPRO open the node Historian. - 2.
 Create a new archive named BA BASIS. - 3.
-Open the context menu of RECIPE1 and select Add variable.

-4. The dialog for selecting variables is opened
+Open the context menu of RECIPE1 and select Add variable. - 4.
+The dialog for selecting variables is opened zenon does not check in the Editor to see if the network structure in Runtime actually allows access to the selected project and its variables.

 - 5. Here, you can select not just variables from the IPRO.
-To select variables from other projects: - a) Click on the left list area on a project: You are offered the attendant variables - b) select the variable you want to assign - 6.
+To select variables from other projects: - a) In the left list area of the project, select a project from the tree view of the workspace.
+The variables of the selected project are shown in the main area. - b) Select the desired variable with a mouse click. - 6.
 Select variables from PRO1 and PRO2.